allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 1. Click **CREATE**.

-:::note
+:::note Snapshot Naming
 The WebApp (UI) does not currently support the automatic naming of snapshots with timestamps appended.
 You must provide a snapshot name.
 :::

+## Versions
 ### Creating Versions

 To create a version, you must be in the advanced (version tree) view.